zjibben/emacs.d/README.md

 ## Dependencies

-For the most basic usage, the only dependency is Emacs.
+For the most basic usage, the only dependency is Emacs 25 or greater.
 However, use of individual packages require their dependencies.
 For everything, these are required:

 - texlive
 - ipython3